kolotyluk/home-lab/README.md

 The first time I powered up the system, setup only reported 48 GB of RAM, but after reseating the DIMMs, it reported 0 GB, so that was rather distressing.
 I could not get it to see the RAM again after that.

+Eventually I put the who system on a power meter, and under normal load with TrueNAS running, it uses about 200 watts,

 # Slings and Arrows